-We will deploy at least 70 EMS's for Gridflex Heeten in 2018 and expect to double this amount yearly (table 10).
-It is unknown of the future projects will be projects like Gridflex Heeten of conventional page 15
+We deployed at least 70 EMS's for GridFlex Heeten in 2018 and expected to double this amount yearly (table 10).
+It was unknown if the future projects would be projects like GridFlex Heeten of conventional (households using solar energy vs household using grey energy).
+Therefore, calculations were made for both scenarios.
+CO2e savings are expected to be: